 This platform was used by the thirty Socialists elected to the first Parliament at Peking as their working program.
-They introduced into Parliament a measure for equal, direct and secret suffrage; a measure for the establishment of public schools; a measure for the On July 10, 1911, I organized a Socialist Club in abolition of all personal taxes.
-A measure to create Shanghai, and on the same day the Socialist Star, the an inheritance tax; a measure to abolish capital punishment; a measure to reduce the standing army; a measure to abolish girl slavery.
+They introduced into Parliament a measure for equal, direct and secret suffrage; a measure for the establishment of public schools; a measure for the ishment; a measure to reduce the standing army; a This Socialist Club of Shanghai was originally or- measure to abolish girl slavery.
 None of these measures came up for a final vote, for before that time the